 The next optional step is for those connecting a server installation of the web interface using SSH tunnelling.

-If you installed Jupyter Notebook on a server, in this section we will learn how to connect to the Jupyter Notebook web interface using SSH tunneling.
-Since Jupyter Notebook will run on a specific port on the server (such as
+If you installed Jupyter Notebook on a remote server, you will need to connect to the Jupyter Notebook web interface using SSH tunneling.
+Jupyter Notebook runs its browser interface on a specific port on your remote server (such as

 ssh command.
 This subsection will outline the additional parameters needed in the